Flooristics, LLC

 Share Button

-Hardwood flooring for commercial businesses is a very popular choice, because wood is naturally strong and brings a unique warmth and style to any area.
+Hardwood flooring is a popular choice for commercial spaces.
+Wood is naturally strong and durable.
+It also adds warmth and style to the workplace.
 Blending beauty and strength, commercial hardwood can also translate to minimal maintenance and upkeep.

-Solid hardwood is all natural and the pieces are made from a single piece of wood.
-Advantages of solid wood is that it can be sanded and refinished when needed, making it a fine long-term investment.
+Contractors can sand and refinish it when needed.
+This makes solid hardwood a strong long-term investment.
 It may not be the best choice in extremely humid areas, however, due to the wood contracting and expanding.

 Engineered hardwood flooring is made from several layers of wood, sometimes the same and sometimes from different species.
 The advantage of engineered hardwood is the increased strength, as well as resistance to expansion or contraction from moisture.
 It can also be sanded and refinished quite easily, making it a good choice for businesses.

 More than ever, businesses throughout Utah are choosing commercial hardwood flooring because of the durability, beauty, and low maintenance.
 But how safe is it for your employees and customers when it comes to the potential for slip and fall accidents?
-A Utah flooring inspector can provide you with peace of mind by working with you to determine any high risk areas, point out any wear or damage, and provide recommendations for repairs and upkeep.
+A Utah flooring inspector can provide you with peace of mind by working with you to determine any high-risk areas.
+They can point out any wear or damage and provide recommendations for repairs and upkeep.

 Investing in commercial hardwood flooring at your business is a wonderful idea, but don’t go too long without a flooring checkup from a certified Utah flooring inspector.